CGATOxford/cgat/doc/index.rst

 The documentation below covers the script published in `Bioinformatics <http://www.ncbi.nlm.nih.gov/pubmed/24395753>`_.
-For the complete documentation that also includes the NGS pipelines please go to :ref:`contents`.

 Detailed instructions on installation, on usage and a tool reference are below, followed by a :ref:`quickstart` guide.